 4. Employer’s Role and Employees’ Rights

 Circumstances decide whether an employer can ask you to put those extra hours into your work or not.
-And even if an employer asks you and you have some personal things going on then what?
+And even if an employer asks you and you have prior engagements in your personal life, what then?
 In this instance, there is no right or incorrect answer.
 Then, what can you do?

 You can only resolve it by communicating with one another.
-If things don’t settle after that then there might be an issue.
+If things don’t settle even after that, there might be an issue.

 4.1.
 Minimum Standards for Notice Period and Overtime

 When it comes to overtime work, employers should follow the minimum standards decided by the authorities of their region or country.
-The very important aspect of it is the notice period.
+The most important aspect of it is the notice period.

 Employers must provide their workers with written notice before assigning them overtime tasks, with a few exceptions.
-The time before an employer gives you the overtime task can vary depending on the situation.
+The time prior to which an employer gives you the overtime task can vary depending on the situation.

 However, it should be at least some hour before the day ends.
-Because being caught off guard with last-minute overtime work might not align with your rights as an employee.
+Because being caught off guard with last-minute overtime work does not align with your rights as an employee.

 4.2.
 Can an Employer Force You to Overtime Work?

 This has become a very concerning topic in the corporate world.
 Can an employer force you to work overtime without understanding your situation?
-A question that every employee is afraid to ask because of the fear of losing their job.
+This is a question that every employee is afraid to ask because of the fear of losing their job.
 The answer to this question hinges on a mix of employment laws and your rights as an employee.

 However, in general, no one can force or demand you to work overtime without considering your well-being and understanding your situation.
 Employers have to respect your work-life balance and not burden you with unexpected additional hours.
-Also, employers should keep in mind that in some cases your employer might be allowed to ask you for your assistance during unforeseen situations.
+Also, employees should keep in mind that, in some cases, their employer might be allowed to ask them for assistance during unforeseen situations.

 Let’s talk about some actions you can take if you find yourself in a scenario like this.